jayesh-srivastava/Scorer-android/README.md

 ## How to directly install the app in your android device?
 * [app-debug.apk](https://github.com/jayesh-srivastava/Scorer-android/blob/master/apk%20file/app-debug.apk)
-Open github from your android device, search for my github profile 'jayesh-srivastava' in the all github and open the Scorer-android repository.
+Open github from your android device, search for my github profile 'jayesh-srivastava' open the Scorer-android repository.
 Scroll down to the readme file and click on the above link and click on 'view raw'.
 The app will be downloaded in your android device.

 ### Developed by  [@jayesh-srivastava](https://github.com/jayesh-srivastava)